Marker Logo

 Topics.
 This historical marker is listed in this topic list: Science & Medicine.
 A significant historical year for this entry is 1887.

 Location.
 36° 49.989′ N, 81° 31.136′ W. Marker is in Marion, Virginia, in Smyth County.
-Marker is on East Main Street (U.S. 11) east of South Church Street, on the right when traveling east.
+It is on East Main Street (U.S. 11) east of South Church Street, on the right when traveling east.
 Marker is on the sidewalk.
 Touch for map.
 Marker is at or near this postal address: 118 E Main St, Marion VA 24354, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Lincoln Theatre (a few steps from this marker); Marion Musical Heritage Mural (within shouting distance of this marker); General Francis Marion (within shouting distance of this marker); Look & Lincoln Wagon Factory (within shouting distance of this marker); Home of Mountain Dew (within shouting distance of this marker); Smyth County Museum (within shouting distance of this marker); Marion College (within shouting distance of this marker); Hungry Mother State Park (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Lincoln Theatre (a few steps from this marker); Marion Musical Heritage Mural (within shouting distance of this marker); General Francis Marion (within shouting distance of this marker); Look & Lincoln Wagon Factory (within shouting distance of this marker); Home of Mountain Dew (within shouting distance of this marker); Smyth County Museum (within shouting distance of this marker); Marion College (within shouting distance of this marker); Hungry Mother State Park (within shouting distance of this marker).
 Touch for a list and map of all markers in Marion.

 Also see . . .